Great Lakes Sailing Adventure

 First Mate – Cliff Wagner

-MAKE A RESERVATION FORMS & RESOURCES TRADING POST
+MAKE A 2017 RESERVATION MAKE A 2018 RESERVATION FORMS & RESOURCES TRADING POST

 Ahoy!
 Come set sail aboard Michigan Crossroads Council’s sail training vessel Retriever!

 The Retriever, a 52′ ketch, is an offshore sail training program where youth will learn the fundamentals of sailboat handling, steering, waterway navigation, marine safety, and various cruising techniques used by seasoned sailors!